-• At a time point where less than or equal to 50% of the values are below the LLOQ (BLQ), all BLQ values will be set to LLOQ, and all descriptive statistics will be calculated.
+• At a time point where less than or equal to 50% of the values are below the LLOQ (BLQ), all BLQ values will be set to LLOQ, and all descriptive statistics will be calculated

 - At a time point where more than half of the values are BLQ, the mean, SD, geometric mean, and CV% will be set to Not Determined (ND).
-The maximum value will be reported from the individual data, and the minimum and median will be set to BLQ. - If all values are BLQ at a time point, no descriptive statistics will be calculated for that time point.
-Not applicable (NA) will be written in the field for SD and CV% and BLQ will be written in fields for mean, geometric mean, minimum, median, and maximum. - The number of BLQ values (n below LLOQ) will be reported for each time point.
+The maximum value will be reported from the individual data, and the min and median will be set to BLQ. - If all values are BLQ at a time point, no descriptive statistics will be calculated for that time point.
+Not applicable (NA) will be written in the field for SD and CV% and BLQ will be written in fields for mean, geometric mean, minimum, median, and maximum. - The number of BLQ values (n below LLOQ) will be reported for each time point

-In general, individual data, descriptive statistics of concentrations, and PK parameters will be rounded for reporting purposes per Quintiles' SOPs.
+In general, individual data, descriptive statistics of concentrations and PK parameters will be rounded for reporting purposes per Quintiles' SOPs.

-The AUC and C{max} of metformin will be the primary PK outcome variables.
-All other metformin as well as vandetanib parameters are secondary PK parameters.
+The AUC and $C{max}$ of midazolam will be the primary PK outcome variables.
+All other midazolam as well as vandetanib parameters are secondary PK parameters.

-Figures of mean (\pm SD) concentration-time data will be presented on linear and semi-logarithmic scales by treatment.
-Figures of metformin C{max} and AUC versus treatment will be presented for visual assessment of the effect of vandetanib on metformin.
+Figures of midazolam $C{max}$ and AUC versus treatment will be presented for visual assessment of the effect of vandetanib on midazolam.
 The figures will include individual values and geometric means.
-Additional graphical presentations of PK data may be added at the discretion of the PK scientist.

-To assess the effect of vandetanib on the PK of metformin, the primary PK parameters, AUC, and C{max} of metformin from Period 1 (metformin alone) and Period 2 (metformin plus vandetanib) will be statistically analyzed using a mixed-effects model on the log-transformed PK parameters with fixed effects for treatment and random effect for volunteer.
+To assess the effect of vandetanib on the PK of midazolam, the primary PK parameters, AUC, and $C{max}$ of midazolam from Period 1 (midazolam alone) and Period 2 (midazolam plus vandetanib) will be statistically analyzed using a mixed-effects model on the log-transformed PK parameters with fixed effects for treatment and random effect for volunteer.
 The least-squares means of each treatment and their 95% CIs will be calculated from the model.
-The geometric least-square means, ratios of the geometric least-square means of metformin in the presence of vandetanib/metformin in the absence of vandetanib, together with the corresponding 2-sided 90% CIs will be presented.
-If the CI for both AUC and C{max} are entirely contained within 0.67 and 1.50, it will be concluded that the PK of metformin is not influenced by vandetanib; otherwise, it will be concluded that the PK of metformin are influenced by vandetanib.
+The geometric least square means, ratios of the geometric least-square means of midazolam in the presence of vandetanib/midazolam in the absence of vandetanib, together with the corresponding 2-sided 90% CIs will be presented.
+If the 90% CIs for both AUC and $C{max}$ are between 0.67 and 1.5 it will be concluded that the PK of midazolam is not influenced by vandetanib.
+If the CI for both AUC and $C{max}$ are entirely contained within 0.67 and 1.50, it will be concluded that the PK of midazolam is not influenced by vandetanib; otherwise, it will be concluded that the PK of midazolam.